mikemayer67/pynm/README.md

     instance is invoked.

-    The keyword arguments specified here will be overridden by any keyword argument of the same name are specified when the callback is invoked.
+    The keyword arguments specified here will be overridden by any keyword argument of the same name that are specified when the callback is invoked.
 ```
 and